Updated on Jan 10th 2020: This has evolved and refined over years. Broadly, the thought and on-hands nature stays the same

 I first ask them to write down key Value Props.
 This is followed by writing down the various Customer Segments.
-They key is to narrow them as much as possible.
+The key is to narrow them as much as possible.
 So using words like ‘All’ are discouraged.

 Then I ask them to make a line for each Value Prop to each Customer Segment it serves.
 Ideally, all Value Props should serve some segment and all segments should have some value prop for them.
 If none, the customer segment needs to go.

 Then I ask them to name a channel for each Value Prop.
 At least one channel for each stage of Brand Awareness Funnel.
-That is, Awareness, Consideration, Engagement and then Purchase.
+That is Awareness, Consideration, Engagement and then Purchase.
 In my previous life, my work on Brand Awareness Funnel was converted into a patent by my then organization.

 I usually help them with quick back-of-envelop calculations.
-Salaries of founders, office rent, internet bills, laptops, furniture, folks for sales, support, development, CA, filings, buying compute power, licenses, fees, etc and soon the estimate balloon.
+Salaries of founders, office rent, internet bills, laptops, furniture, folks for sales, support, development, CA, filings, buying compute power, licenses, fees, etc and soon the estimates balloon.

 Session on revenue is smaller.
-I ask them to write down all possible avenues of revenues and then estimate revenues it can bring in over time and the complexity of making that revenue.
+I ask them to write down all possible avenues of revenues and then estimate revenues it can bring in over the time and the complexity of making that revenue.
 This helps them prioritize one avenue over another.